 - The facts and circumstances of the crime;

 - The criminal history of the defendant;

 - The impact of the crime on any victim;

 - Any mitigating factors presented by the defendant; and

 - Any other relevant information.

 SB 541 does not create a separate offense but rather provides an additional penalty for the primary offense, whose imposition is contingent upon the finding of the prescribed fact.
-Therefore if the defendant gets acquitted of harming or stealing from a first responder or the charges get dropped, then the judge may not impose the additional one to twenty year penalty.
+Therefore if the defendant gets acquitted of harming or stealing from a first responder or the charges get dropped, then the judge may not impose the additional one to twenty-year penalty.

-Remember that SB 541 applies only when the defendant harmed the first responder because he/she was a first responder.
+Remember that SB 541 applies only when the defendant harmed the first responder because he/she was the first responder.
 If a person steals from someone who happens to be a first responder, the thief would not get an added penalty because the thief's reason for stealing had nothing to do with the victim being a first responder.